top of page

 • Successfully working with materials and tools/equipment common to a stage.

-• Installing & decorating scenery for a mainstage shows
+• Installing & decorating scenery for a main stage shows

 • Prerequisite Knowledge and Skills: